 The first time I learned of Tahu dan Tempe Bacem was when I lived in Jakarta for a short 1 year.
 Almost every day I had these for dinner 🙂 They were quickly becoming my favorite snacks.
 Tahu dan tempe bacem are originated from Central Java.
 The tofu and tempe are braised in coconut water and spices like coriander seeds, shallots, galangal, bay leaves, and palm sugar and then deep-fried.
 I didn’t use coconut water in this recipe, but trust me, they still turn out delicious.

 I like the smell and taste of coriander seeds or we called it as ketumbar in Indonesian language.
+I think that’s what makes this tahu dan tempe bacem special to me.
+The taste and smell profile of ketumbar is completely different with coriander leaves/cilantro leaves if you are wondering.
 Coriander seeds are widely used in Indonesian kitchen.
-I hate grinding up spices too, so if I can find the powder version, I have no problem using them versus the fresh ingredients.
-I updated this recipe and make it more simple and doable even for those who is not familiar with Indonesian cooking.
+I hate grinding up spices too, so you can find the powder version, I have no problem using them versus the fresh ingredients.
+I updated this recipe and make it more simple and doable even for those who are not familiar with Indonesian cooking.

-- 14 oz extra firm tofu cut into 3 x 3- inch
+- 400 gr extra firm tofu cut into 3 x 3- inch

 - 2 Tbsp cooking oil divided

-- 1 Tbsp coriander powder
+- 1 tsp coriander seeds or 1 Tbsp coriander powder

-- 1 Tbsp galangal powder
+- 1 inch galangal roots or 1 Tbsp galangal powder

 - 3 shallots peeled and finely chopped